Grey market peptides are precision medicine's rough draft -- and we should be learning from its failures

 AI is strongest upstream.
 It can help design libraries, predict binding patterns, and prioritize candidates that deserve laboratory resources.
 It is weaker when the problem shifts from molecular plausibility to real-world biology, especially when metabolism, delivery, immune response, and human adherence enter the picture.

 That gap matters because too many conversations about AI in medicine stop at discovery.
 In clinical practice, the hard part is not generating a sequence.
 The hard part is proving the molecule is safe enough, reproducible enough, and operationally transparent enough to be used on people.
+The grey market exists in that gap.
+And unless AI-medicine advocates address that gap explicitly, we will build a much larger grey market for AI-designed compounds within the decade.

 Are grey market peptides safe?